 Penja black pepper is a product with notes of undergrowth, warm and musky.
 This pepper stands out in your kitchen with its rich flavours and strong character.
 Powerful and aromatic, this black pepper is ideal for lovers of spicy spices.

 The piper negrum, or black pepper plant, is a creeper on which berries grow.
-This is how the Penja black pepper blossoms on lianas in the heart of nature.
+This is how black Penja pepper blossoms on creepers in the heart of nature.
 This pepper is harvested green and dried in the sun.
 This step allows the water in the berries to evaporate.
 Wrinkles appear and the peppercorns turn black.
 They are then sorted by hand to collect only the noblest grains.

 The virtues of pepper are no longer to be proven.
 Containing piperine, it is perfect to fight against depression and promote sleep since it stimulates the production of endorphins.
 Some people recognize its aphrodisiac virtues like chocolate or vanilla.
 Pepper also has digestive properties.

 Penja black pepper comes in an airtight bag.
-I advise you to place it away from light and humidity.
+I advise you to place it away from light and moisture.
 If you plan to grind it, place it in an opaque pepper pot.

 Yves Jean B. published the 20/08/2020 following an order made on 22/07/2020